-4.3 Tokenization, spelling, and named entities problems in the corpus
+4.3.
+Tokenization, spelling, and named entities problems in the corpus

-As said above, the IPI PAN corpus contains a non-negligible proportion of unknown words, i.e., ign tokens - e.g., in the 75-million-token law sub-corpus, 3 million (4%) of tokens are ign.
-Some of these tokens are really words that are unknown from Morfeusz, and which have to be added to the lexicon, as previously described.
+As said above, the IPI PAN corpus contains a nonnegligible proportion of unknown words, i.e., ign tokens - e.g., in the 75-million-token law sub-corpus, 3 million (4%) of tokens are ign.
+Some of these tokens are really words that are unknown from Morfeusz, and which have to be added to the lexicon, as previously studied.

 However, in order to identify these "real" unknown words as well as directly improve the corpus, all other sources of problems in the original corpus have to be identified.
-Hence the use of SxPipe-pl, whose impact on 430,924 tokens of the law subcorpus is summed up in Table 5.9
+Hence the use of SxPipe-pl, whose impact on 430,924 tokens of the law subcorpus is summed up in Table 5.
+The most frequent problems in the corpus

-8 http://gforge.inria.fr/projects/lingwb/
+&lt;sup>5http://gforge.inria.fr/projects/lingwb/